MicrosoftDocs/microsoft-365-community/Community/working-with-modern-clientside-pages-using-pnp-powershell.md

 ![pnp](media/working-with-modern-clientside-pages-using-pnp-powershell/pnp03.png)

 If we in the Document library create a new view and set this as standard for the webpart, then run the above code one more time.
-Note teh "viewid" value in the URL.
+Note the "viewid" value in the URL.

 ![pnp](media/working-with-modern-clientside-pages-using-pnp-powershell/pnp04.png)